CS-Astronaut/Meta-Heuristic-Algos/Particle Swarm Optimization/Algorithm/README.md

-# Particle Swarm Optimization (PSO) — Comprehensive Benchmarking Results
+# Particle Swarm Optimization (PSO) Benchmarking Results

 This project implements **Particle Swarm Optimization (PSO)** and evaluates its performance on a comprehensive suite of 69 standard benchmark functions spanning dimensions from 1D to 30D.
 The results demonstrate PSO's effectiveness across diverse optimization landscapes.